-If removal attempts fail, considering criminal charges may persuade the owner to comply.
+If voluntary removal attempts fail, considering criminal charges, if warranted, may help persuade the owner to comply.

 ASPCA: American Society for the Prevention of Cruelty to Animals HSUS: The Humane Society of the United States

-Both organizations provide webinars and other educational resources for animal officers in animal cruelty investigations.
+Both of these organizations provide webinars and other educational resources for animal officers involved in animal cruelty and/or hoarding investigations.

 Typical findings when investigating animal hoarding: